City Wants More Retail Space In Plan To Turn Old San Jose Hospital Into Urban Village

 “There’s already a lot of vacant retail in the area.
 Hopefully the city will take into account is what can they do to come up with a comprehensive plan for retail in the area and not put it all on this one site,” said Barry.

-Building permits will be filed later this year and the plans still have to go through a lengthy approval process.
+Building permits will be filed later in 2019 and the plans still have to go through a lengthy approval process.